 Autoimmune diseases may not be curable, but they are far from hopeless.
 With early diagnosis, regular treatment, and supportive care, people can live full, active lives.
 In India, we need to break the silence and stigma around these invisible illnesses.

-If you or a loved one is experiencing vague symptoms, don’t ignore them.
-Seek help, ask questions, and remember—your body is not your enemy, it just needs your understanding.
+If you or a loved one are experiencing vague symptoms, don’t ignore them.
+Seek help, ask questions, and remember, your body is not your enemy; it just needs your understanding.

 FAQs: Autoimmune Disease Basics